 You have 14 days (until 30th April) to accept the place offered.
 You can do this online if you applied online in the first instance.

-The admissions team at County Hall manage the allocation of all Foundation Stage places.
+The admissions team at Buckinghamshire Council manage the allocation of all Foundation Stage places.

 You can contact the admissions team using a Contact Us form

-Parents of children wishing to join the school after the initial allocation date should contact the Admissions Team at Bucks County Council.
-If there are no places available the Admissions team at Bucks County Council will help you find an alternative school for your child.
+Parents of children wishing to join the school after the initial allocation date should contact the Admissions Team at Buckinghamshire Council.
+If there are no places available the Admissions team at Buckinghamshire Council will help you find an alternative school for your child.

 Towards the end of the term before admission to the Early Years or Foundation Stage classes, parents are invited to a meeting at the school.
 During this meeting there is an opportunity to: